jaimevalero/openstack-utilities/README.md

 ## OpenStack2CSV.sh
-Conver the format returned from a openstack service query, into a csv file
+Convert the format returned from a openstack service query, into a csv file

  FROM
  ```